arthurhammer/arthurhammer.de/_posts/2016-04-07-show-all-hacker-news-comments.md

 ---
-title: Show All Hacker News Comments
+title: Hacking Hacker News
-description: A userscript to show the containing thread for a single comment page on Hacker News.
+description: A userscript to add context to comment pages.
 ---

 **Update December 2016**: This feature finally made it natively into Hacker News.
 This userscript is now obsolete.